-You may get a social welfare payment, either Jobseeker's Benefit or Jobseeker's Allowance, if you are aged 18 or over, unemployed and looking for work.
+You can get a social welfare payment, either Jobseeker's Benefit or Jobseeker's Allowance, if you are aged 18 or over, unemployed and looking for work.
 You apply for a jobseeker's payment at your Intreo Centre or local Social Welfare Branch Office.
 This is also known as signing on.
-You can also apply online at MyWelfare.ie To qualify for Jobseeker's Benefit, you must have paid PRSI contributions for at least two years.
-Jobseeker's Allowance is a means-tested payment and you do not need to have paid PRSI to qualify.
-If you have just left school and are looking for a job, you cannot get Jobseeker's Allowance until three months after you have finished school and exams.
-If your parents are getting a social welfare payment, they can continue to get an Increase for a Qualified Child for you for these three months.
+You can also apply online at MyWelfare.ie.
+To qualify for Jobseeker's Benefit, you must have paid PRSI contributions for at least 2 years.
+Jobseeker's Allowance is a meanstested payment and you do not need to have paid PRSI to qualify.
+If you have just left school and are looking for a job, you cannot get Jobseeker's Allowance until 3 months after you have finished school and exams.
+If your parents are getting a social welfare payment, they can continue to get an Increase for a Qualified Child for you for these 3 months.
 If you are aged over 18 and in financial difficulty, you can apply for a basic weekly Supplementary Welfare Allowance.
-You can get a list of offices that provide Supplementary Welfare Allowance on gov.ie or contact your Intreo Centre or local Social Welfare Branch Office.
+You can get a list of offices that provide Supplementary Welfare Allowance on gov.ie, or contact your local Intreo Centre or Social Welfare Branch Office.
 Safety online

 The internet is a very useful resource and many of us spend a lot of time online.
 It is important to know how to stay safe online.
-The new Online Safety Commissioner (OSC) will regulate online services, produce codes covering harmful online content and deal with complaints about online safety.
+Coimisiún na Meán is the new media regulator for online safety, television broadcasting and video-on-demand services.
+You have the right to complain to online platforms if you encounter harmful or illegal content, need to report a violation of terms, or have concerns about targeted ads.
+You can escalate your complaint to Coimisiún na Meán.
 Cybercrime and online scams are increasingly common and come in many forms.
 You can find out about protecting yourself online and know how to avoid scams on citizensinformation.ie.
 It is a criminal offence to make or share an intimate image without the consent of the person in the image.
 You can make an online report about the publication of intimate images - you can do this anonymously.
 You can also report it to an Garda Síochána.
-Buying online Consumer law covers your rights when you buy digital content and services such as games, streaming services and social media.
+Buying online Consumer law covers your rights when you buy digital content and services, such as games, streaming services and social media.
 All the digital content and services that you buy must meet certain conditions such as quality and performance.
 They should be what was agreed in the contract.
 If things go wrong the seller should put things right.
 If they don't do this, you may get a refund.
 You can find out about your rights if you have a problem with digital content or services.
 At what age can I ...?

-ر ت ت

-Leave school

-Age 16 or when you finish three years of postprimary education, whichever is the later
+Leave school Age 16 or when you finish three years of post-primary education, whichever is the later

+Leave home

-Leave home Age 16 With parental consentAge 18 Without parental consent
+Age 16 With parental consent

+Age 18 Without parental consent

-Get a job Age 14 Up to seven hours per day (35 hours per week) during school holidays Age 15 Up to eight hours per week during termtime and up to seven hours per day (35 hours per week) during school holidays Age 16 Up to eight hours per day and 40 hours per week Drive on a public road Age 16 Motorbike up to 11kW and up to 125cc, moped and certain work vehicles Age 17 Car and other vehicles with seats for up to eight passengers and maximum weight of 3,500kg Age 18 Motorbike up to 35kW, goods vehicles up to 7,500kg Age 21 Buses with seats for up to 16 passengers
+Get a job Age 14 Up to seven hours per day (35 hours per week) during school holidays Age 15 Up to eight hours per week during termtime and up to seven hours per day (35 hours per week) during school holidays Age 16 Up to eight hours per day and 40 hours per week

+Drive on a public road Age 16 Motorbike up to 11kW and up to 125cc, moped and certain work vehicles Age 17 Car and other vehicles with seats for up to eight passengers and maximum weight of 3,500kg Age 18 Motorbike up to 35kW, goods vehicles up to 7,500kg Age 21 Buses with seats for up to 16 passengers